 When and Where: For information check out the Porchfest Portland Facebook page.
 This special event happens but once a year.

 Porchfest Portland is a great way to see (and hear) more of the city during your visit.
 What is it?
-Porchfest is a music festival held throughout the country in various communities.
+Porchfest is a music festival which takes place throughout the country in various communities.
 Held only once a year, Porchfest encourages locals to gather around front porches which act as venues for local musicians.
-Currently, Porchfest is held in over 2 dozen communities throughout the U.S. and Canada.
+Currently, Porchfest is held in over two dozen communities throughout the U.S. and Canada.

-If you catch a Porchfest event during your visit to Portland, or any community offering this event, consider yourself lucky indeed.
-In short, Porchfest takes the notion of a block party and adds an extra twist of entertainment for good measure.
-The best part: It’s free and everyone is invited!
+Consider yourself lucky indeed to catch this local event during a weekend getaway in Portland, Maine.
+Porchfest takes the notion of a block party and adds an extra twist of entertainment for good measure.
+It’s totally free and everyone is invited!